mbloch/mapshaper/docs/development/frame-tool-design.md

 - A strict, centralized frame-recognition and configuration API
 - Frame-aware reprojection, so `-proj` no longer destroys a frame
 - An `-update-frame` command, so every frame edit is a replayable command
-- A `frame` GUI interaction mode with on-map handles and a numeric panel
+- A `frame` GUI interaction mode with on-map handles, a compact resize toolbar and a separate properties dialog
 - A preview mode that shows the page boundary, masks the area outside it, and reports the current magnification as a percentage
 - Creation from the current view, the visible-layer bounds, or a drawn box